24 January 2024

 As a current Emmanuel College student, you can:

 Respect — including self-respect — is fundamental to everything we do.
 We talk about respect often and use every opportunity to demonstrate and support respectful behaviours.
-Our staff and student leaders are trained to support all our students to develop a strong sense of personal identity and boundaries.

 We cultivate respectful relationships from the start — in our initial interviews with prospective students and the first time residents meet as a group during Orientation Week.
 We focus on providing an informative and nurturing Orientation Week experience for new students that encourages them to build healthy relationships.